AdobeDocs/experience-platform.en/help/identity-service/deletion.md

 Through identity graphs, Identity Service is able to visualize how different identities are linked together to create a comprehensive view of a customer.
 When two or more identities are received within a row of data, Identity Service stores information on the links established between the two identities.

-This document provides an overview of the various mechanisms that you can use, should you need to delete your identity data from Experience Platform.
+This document provides an overview of the various mechanisms that you can use to delete your identity data. from Experience Platform.

 ## Getting started